 There are too many visions of leaf drop in their mind.

-There are newer varieties of Ficus species which hold their leaves much better.
+There are newer varieties of Ficus trees which hold their leaves much better.

 Ficus Tree Care Hate Mail

-Before I get too far I need to really get something off my chest relating to Ficus and Ficus growers.
+Before I get too far I need to really get something off my chest relating to the Ficus tree and Ficus growers.

 I’m sure “hate” mail will soon be following.

 The weeping fig ficus benjamina continues to be a major crop for indoor use.
 At one point in my foliage growing career I grew over 125,000 plus Ficus plants per year.
-The issue I have with SOME, not all, Ficus growers is with pruning or trimming Ficus!
+The issue I have with SOME, not all, Ficus growers is with pruning or trimming a Ficus tree!

 Just get out the clippers and make all the plants the same height.
-That’s the problem – using hedge clippers is NOT the correct way to prune Ficus benjamina tree.
+That’s the problem – using hedge clippers is NOT the correct way to prune a Ficus Benjamins tree.

 Plants much like people and none of these Ficus growers would dare to have their hair cut the same way they “trim” their Ficus crop!
 If you want the right results you need the correct method.

-I’ve always hand pruned my Ficus crops all 125,000 plus of them.
+I’ve always hand pruned my Ficus tree crops all 125,000 plus of them.